 The labels on clothing and textile, which display care instruction and product origin information, remain valuable to the consumer throughout the entire life cycle of the product - which is why it is important that such labels are accurate, prominently displayed, and permanently affixed to the article.
 Too often, however, the labels are considered an afterthought in the production process - but if your apparel and textile products target the Australian market, such neglect may be very costly for you.

-The labels themselves may be small, but under Australian product regulations poor labelling quality comes with larger consequences and can result in hefty fines, recalls and damage to your company's reputation.
+The labels themselves may be small, but under Australian product regulations poor labeling quality comes with larger consequences and can result in hefty fines, recalls and damage to your company's reputation.

-Based on Australian/New Zealand (AS/NZS) 1957:1998 "Textiles-Care Labelling," this standard covers the proper approach to garment care instruction labelling.
+Based on Australian/New Zealand (AS/NZS) 1957:1998 "Textiles-Care Labeling," this standard covers the proper approach to garment care instruction labeling.
 Goods which fall under the standard include:

 In addition, detailed care instructions, such as 'machine wash cold' and 'wash separately' will allow consumers to both maximize the lifespan of an article and protect other articles from potential dye damage.

 Any instructions that result in harm to the article are considered out-of-spec, and the responsible company will be subject to potential recall and/or a costly relabelling effort.

 It should be noted that care instructions require text, as care symbols alone are not sufficient.

 Consumers are growing increasingly interested in the source of their merchandise, and clothing and textiles are no exception.
 Plus, a clothing or textile company may be interested in touting certain material origin claims -- like 'Italian leather’.
 It is important to pay attention to accurate origin labeling when manufacturing for, or importing to, the Australian market.
 Again, cursory attention to this seemingly minor labeling detail can have major consequences if the information you provide is not accurate.